 IAC Championship Events and Team Selection policies are established by the IAC Board of Directors.
 These policies are stated in the IAC Policy and Procedures Manual, Section 500.
 The policies establish supplemental rules and regulations for: IAC Championship Events (Section 501); U.S. National Aerobatic Championships (Section 503); Selection of the U.S. Aerobatic Teams (Section 504); and Contest Juries (Section 505).
-To read the complete text of these policies and procedures, you may contact IAC Headquarters at 920-426-6881 to request a copy of the IAC Policy and Procedure Manual or link to it from the IAC Leadership page (login required) at:
+To read the complete text of these policies and procedures, you may link to a PDF copy of the IAC Policy and Procedure on the IAC Leadership page (login required) at: